yousseflahouifi/random/atorandom.md

 Therefore, grab the cookies while the user is logged in, log out, and check if the cookies are still valid.
 Repeat the process changing the password instead of logging out.

+- when registering try to use victim's email , email with spaces (before ane after)

+- consider registration when password reset and vice versa

 ```

 ### sensitive data leak using .json extension.